 Book flights or car hire?

-I always use Skyscanner to check and compare flight prices but be aware that Flair Air aren’t available through them.
+Be aware that Flair Air aren’t available through them.
 It’s still a good place to start to get a basic idea of flight cost.

 Best places to eat in Kelowna